CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

    - **Region**: Select **<inject key="location" enableCopy="false"/> (5)**
    - Select **Create (6)**

 1. Wait for your project and hub to be created.

-1. When the project is created, you will be taken to an *Overview* page of the project details.
+1. When the project is created, you will be taken to an **Overview** page of the project details.

 1. On the left-hand menu on the screen, select **Playgrounds**.

-1. On the *Playgrounds* page, select the **Language playground** tile to try out some Azure AI Language capabilities.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: